 Mrs. Pressly has partnered with Mrs. Cherry and the Carolina Junior Cotillions team to transform many shy, self-conscious children into confident, mannered teenagers.
 Mrs. Pressly provides a fun and safe environment where boys and girls learn to navigate social and dance situations with courtesy and respect in order to build their confidence and self-esteem.

 Mrs. Pressly graduated from East Carolina University (Greenville, N.C.) with a degree in Child Life.
 She is married to Kinston native Jim Pressly, and they recently moved to Carteret County to be near family.
-They have three children, Britney married to Robbie Beeker; Justin married to Jessica Hardin; and East Carolina University student Tyson.
-They also have two granddaughters, Farrah and Chandler.
+They have three children, Britney married to Robbie Beeker; Justin married to Jessica Hardin; and East Carolina University graduate Tyson.
+They also have three granddaughters, Farrah, Chandler and Collins.
 Mrs. Pressly, her husband, and daughter-in-law all participate in the implementation of the Goldsboro Cotillion program.
 Mr. & Mrs. Pressly enjoy social dancing, and pride themselves in passing their love of dance to their children.

 Jessica L. Pressly

 Jessica Pressly joined the Carolina Junior Cotillions family in the 2013-2014 Cotillion Season.
 Mrs. Pressly provides dance instruction for Cotillion students and coordinates the Cotillion Marshals volunteer program.
 As a life-long dancer, Mrs. Pressly spent most weekends in dance competitions and recitals.
 During her time in the dance studio, Mrs. Pressly mastered the technique, poise, and confidence needed to be a successful dancer.
 More importantly, she (now) realizes her dance training played an integral role in building important character skills such as dignity, respect, and teamwork.
 Mrs. Pressly looks forward to developing and instilling these characteristics in her Cotillion students, while also teaching them how to let loose and have fun!

 Mrs. Pressly is married to Kinston native and Cotillion “graduate” Justin Pressly, and they live in Morehead City with their daughters, Chandler and Collins.
 Mr. and Mrs. Pressly can be found most nights dancing about their house with Chandler as she seems to have acquired their love of music and dance as well!